• Listen

 Is February a good time to visit Tokyo?

-February is packed with special events.
+February is packed with special events, including traditional festivals and ceremonies.
 In early February, you might even catch the tail end of some evening winter light-up displays around the city.
 February is also plum blossom season.
 Though cherry blossoms may be more famous, these earlier-blooming plum blossoms shouldn't be missed.

 What is the weather like in Tokyo in February?

 February weather in Tokyo is perfect for sightseers.
-February has an average temperature of about 6ºC (43°F), low levels of precipitation, and a balance of sunny and cloudy days.
+The temperature reaches highs of 12.5ºC (54.1°F) and lows of 4.1ºC (39.4°F), with an average daytime temperature of around 8.0ºC (46.4°F).
+With an average rainfall of about 78.5 millimeters, there are low levels of precipitation and a balance of sunny and cloudy days.
 While it's still cold, snow falls only rarely.
 Wondering what to wear?
 Layered clothing is a good idea, as is a sturdy pair of shoes for enjoying the city on foot.

 Best events, festivals, and other things to do in February